Peergos/book/src/features/sync.md

 # File Sync

-Peergos has the ability to do standard directory syncing and transparently mount a folder to your host operating system.
-This is achieved with a FUSE binding (or equivalent for Windows and MacOS).
 Peergos can do bi-directional syncing between a local folder and a peergos folder.
-It keep sboth folders in sync including deletes and empty folders.
+It keeps both folders in sync including deletes (optional) and empty folders.
 If a large file changes it only copies the changed chunks of the file, rather than the entire file.

+## Web ui instructions
+1. Click on the sync icon in the left sidebar when running the desktop or android app (must be on localhost)
+2. Click on "Add folder to sync"
+3. Follow the instructions to select a pre-existing peergos folder and a local folder and whether to sync deletes.

+## CLI instructions

 To get started with sync, first create a folder in Peergos.
 Then run the following (replace peergos with "java -jar Peergos.jar" if you are using the jar instead of the desktop app):